 - Be curious, communicative, and committed to making ‘Cool Stuff’.

-Requires a Bachelor’s degree in a scientific discipline or a minimum of two years of undergraduate education in a scientific discipline with demonstrated laboratory experience and working knowledge of basic chemistry, microbiology and/or molecular biology principles.
+- Minimum of a Bachelor’s degree with emphasis in science.
+Alternately, candidates with a minimum of two years of undergraduate education in a scientific discipline with at least five years of relevant laboratory experience and thorough knowledge of basic chemistry, microbiology and/or molecular biology principles may also be considered.

-2 years of experience with Laboratory techniques preferred (RAI) or required (RAII).
-Experience in molecular techniques relevant to real-time PCR and sequence analysis; microbiology training and familiarity with Biosafety Level 2 practices a plus.
+- 2 years of experience with laboratory techniques.
+Experience in molecular techniques relevant to real-time PCR and sequence analysis; microbiology training and familiarity with Biosafety Level 2 practices are a plus.